Key World Initiative Nutrition - Food systems

 • Andrea Rizo Barroso, University of Barcelona, Spain.
 Expertise: Urban food environments, Food security, Gender inequalities, Right to food

 • Noah Schlager, School of Geography, University of Arizona, United States.
-Expertise: Indigenous food systems, sovereignty, agroecology and agrobiodiversity, history of conservation science, farmer support networks, indigenous seeds, conservation.
+Expertise: Indigenous food systems, food sovereignty, agroecology and agrobiodiversity, history of conservation science, farmer support networks, indigenous seeds, conservation

-• Laura Wilmot, Laval University, Quebec City, Canada.
+• Laura Wilmot, Laval University, Quebec, Canada.
 Expertise: Food law (food sovereignty, food security, and food self-sufficiency), Indigenous law (self-determination), International law (implementation of the United Nations Declaration on the Rights of Indigenous Peoples)

 Testimonials

-Hear how the platform made a difference in the journey of Ana Maria Quiroga-Arcila, a doctoral student in plant biology at ULaval, Quebec City, and participant in the activities of the first cohort.
+Hear how the platform has made a difference in the journey of Ana Maria Quiroga-Arcila, a doctoral student in plant biology at ULaval in Quebec City and a participant in the first cohort’s activities.

 The actors

-The Nutrition – Food Systems initiative was developed in collaboration with the University of Pretoria in May 2022.
-On the UM side, the initiative is scientifically led by Karen Lambert-Cordillac, University Professor at the Faculty of Pharmacy of the University of Montpellier.
-On the University of Pretoria side, the lead is Frans Swanepoel from the Future Africa Center.
-The initiative takes the form of a global collaborative doctoral training platform bringing together doctoral students from strategic partners of both institutions.
+The Nutrition – Food Systems initiative was developed in collaboration with the University of Pretoria beginning in May 2022.
+On the UM side, the initiative is led scientifically by Karen Lambert-Cordillac, University Professor at the Faculty of Pharmacy at the University of Montpellier.
+On the University of Pretoria side, the lead is Frans Swanepoel of the Future Africa Center.
+The initiative takes the form of a global collaborative doctoral training platform bringing together doctoral students from the strategic partners of both institutions.

 17 Partners